 This database allows you to get an overview of the periodicals and pulp novels in Cornell University Library's Human Sexuality Collection.
+This is not a comprehensive list of the holdings of the Human Sexuality Collections.
+Many additional titles can be found using the library catalog or within the finding aids of individual collections.
 You may search the periodicals and pulp novels for specific authors, titles, formats, pulishers, periodical subject descriptors, and keywords.
 We have added periodical subject descriptors to many of the titles.
 These do not necessarily match Library of Congress subject headings.
 For instance, we have used "zine" rather than "fanzine," "African-American" instead of "Afro-American," "HIV/AIDS" instead of "AIDS (Disease)," and "s/m" instead of "sadomasochism."
 We use words not yet found in the Library of Congress subject headings, such as "gay trekkies," "queer," "pagan," "physique," and "people of color."
 We applied the term "religious" to any titles focused on religion, so that you can find them all as a group.
 We did the same with "literary," allowing you to find all titles that primarily contain poetry and fiction.
 We hope this database and these additional periodical subject descriptors enhance the searching you can do with Cornell's online catalog.

 The Collection offers thousands of pulp novels on gay and lesbian themes, mostly from the 1950s to the 1970s.
 These have been cataloged as two collections: